 Also of interest is that North Logan has more people living here who work in computers and math than 95% of the places in the US.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 13.89 minutes getting to work every day.
+On average, they spend only 16.13 minutes getting to work every day.

-The per capita income in North Logan in 2010 was $25,104, which is upper middle income relative to Utah and the nation.
-This equates to an annual income of $100,416 for a family of four.
+The per capita income in North Logan in 2018 was $33,814, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $135,256 for a family of four.
 However, North Logan contains both very wealthy and poor people as well.

+North Logan is a somewhat ethnically-diverse city.
 The people who call North Logan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Logan residents report their race to be White, followed by Asian.
-Important ancestries of people in North Logan include German, Danish, Swedish, and Irish.
+Important ancestries of people in North Logan include English, German, Danish, Swiss, and Swedish.

 The most common language spoken in North Logan is English.
 Other important languages spoken here include Spanish and Chinese.